The dimensions of diversity

 Hanover Region

-Project management & operational consulting
+Project management & management consultancy

 Finja Hartwig

-Project management & operational consulting
+Project management & business consulting

 Hanover Region